xoidlabs/xoid/docs/recipes/grabbing-refs.md

 ### Grabbing other refs

-If you think about it, the same coding style can be used to grab events or other things.
-It might not be wrong to call these "event refs", and other, too.
+The same coding style can be used to grab events or other things.

 ```js
 const $event = create<MouseEvent>() // Atom<MouseEvent | undefined>